Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Numerical results

 \section{Numerical results}

 In this section, we apply our scheme to the system (\ref{eqPsi}-\ref{eqBy}) with the simplification (\ref{eqtet2}).
-We provide numerical results for different values of $E$, $Ra $ and compare them with the reference solutions.
-The reference solutions were obtained by solving the equations (\ref{eqPsi}-\ref{eqBy}) as one system using Runge-Kutta method and processing both slow and fast variables at the same time with $\delta t$ step which corresponds to micro step $\Delta t$ on Fig.~\ref{fig:HMMscheme}.
+We provide numerical results for different values of $E$, $ \revb{\widetilde{Ra}} $ and compare them with the reference solutions.
+The reference solutions were obtained by solving the same equations (\ref{eqPsi}-\ref{eqBy}) \reva{and assuming the steady state approximation (\ref{eqtet2})} as one system using Runge-Kutta method and processing both slow and fast variables at the same time with $\delta t$ step which corresponds to micro step $\Delta t$ \reva{in} Fig.~\ref{fig:HMMscheme}.

 Simulations are carried out in a 1D domain with size $L = 1.0$.
 The vertical spatial dimension is discretized using Chebyshev polynomials and we keep constant number of Chebyshev points in all simulations $ N_z=128 $.
-Additional parameters of the system are set to be $ Pr=1.0$, $Pm=0.7$ and wavenumber $ k = 1.3048 $ which corresponds to steady convection \cite{chandrasekhar1961}.
+Additional parameters of the system are set to be $ Pr=1.0$, $\reva{\widetilde{Pm}}=0.7$ and wavenumber $ k = 1.3048 $ which corresponds to steady convection \cite{chandrasekhar1961}.
 An appropriate choice of the smoothing weight function in the \textit{estimator} step can positively influence the \textit{macro-solver} step in terms of stability, based on the broad set of test runs completed.
-Table \ref{table:kernels} shows accuracy comparisons of different smoothing functions with respect to simple averaging (\ref{simple_mean}).
+Table \ref{table:kernels} and \reva{Table \ref{table:kernels2} show} accuracy comparisons of different smoothing functions with respect to simple averaging (\ref{simple_mean}).